eSafety at Our School

 https://www.thinkuknow.co.uk/parents/

 The NSPCC has lots of good advice too.
-Please click here to visit the page.
+Please visit the NSPCC Website and search for Keeping children safe - On-Line safety

 With gaming being a big part of children’s lives now, and much of that being played online - often with strangers, it is more important than ever to be aware of the suitability of games and how to set up parental controls on consoles.
 The ‘ask about games’ website provides resources that allow families to enjoy gaming together as safely as possible.